 The exhibition is curated into three main focuses: War & Politics in the 1940s; Leisure, the Nuclear Family, & the Economy in the 1950s; and Civil Rights, Women’s Rights, Travel & Expansion in the 1960s.
 The culmination of the exhibition will be a spotlight on the Apollo 11 Moon Landing in 1969.

-“Norman Rockwell & His Contemporaries: Fabulous Forties to Sensational Sixties” is on view at the National Museum of American Illustration (Rhode Island) May 23, 2019 – December 27, 2019.
+“Norman Rockwell & His Contemporaries: Fabulous Forties to Sensational Sixties” is on view at the National Museum of American Illustration (Rhode Island) through December 27, 2019.